christopher-dG/gpymusic/README.md

 ## Device ID

-If you don't know your device ID, run `script/get_dev_id.py` and answer the prompts to generate a list of valid device IDs.
+If you don't know your device ID, run `gpymusic-get-dev-id` from terminal or `bin/get_dev_id` and answer the prompts to generate a list of valid device IDs.

 ## Password